 Combining a passion for health and fitness, injuries and exercise physiology Lucy quickly found her way into private practice.
 Outside of clinic Lucy supports an annual multistage ultramarathon running event, works closely with local cycling and triathlon clubs and uses her pilates qualification for long-term management and reduction of back pain, optimising sporting performance and athlete injury prevention.
-Lucy recently expanded into rowing as physio for the men’s senior Great British rowing squad in Portugal during their pre-World Championship training camp.
-This was invaluable exposure into elite sport, optimal rowing biomechanics and frequently treated rowing-specific injuries.
+Lucy has now expanded into rowing as physio for the men’s senior Great British rowing squad during their pre-World Championship training camp and worked with the Cambridge University boat club in the lead up to the annual Oxford vs Cambridge Boat Race.
+These experiences were invaluable exposure into elite sport, optimal rowing biomechanics and frequently treated rowing-specific injuries.

 Within her current practice, Lucy has experience with treating injuries of all body parts and strongly believes in turning an injury setback into a positive and using it as an opportunity to fine-tune the body’s biomechanics.
 This can be to simply cope with the daily demands and stress we put on the body or where appropriate to enhance an athlete’s skills using adjuncts such as tailored training schedules and nutritional advice.